collective/collective.outputfilters.tinymceaccordion/README.md

 - aria-labelledby
 - data-bs-parent

-Please check the TinyMCE Controlpanel if the values are set correct.

-Enable the accordion toolbar button in the `Menu` JSON Structure in the TinyMCE Controlpanel
+Enable the accordion toolbar button in the `Menu` JSON Structure in the TinyMCE Controlpanel.
+PEr default this addon enable the accordion option in the `insert` menu section

 ***Menu***